 For what it's worth: the intentions I set during the ceremony ended up manifesting in my life shortly after.
 How's that for a reason to sweat?

-Just in case you need more convincing, check out 5 science-backed reasons why saunas are good for your health.
+Just in case you need more convincing, check out 7 science-backed ways saunas are good for your health.